Does Pet Insurance Cover Surgery?

 Wellness plans

-These optional add-ons cover routine surgical procedures that are preventive rather than treatment-focused.
+These optional add-ons cover routine surgical procedures that are preventive rather than treatment-focused, reimbursing eligible costs up to annual limits.
 They're usually purchased alongside accident and illness coverage to handle scheduled procedures, such as:

 Who Has Surgery Coverage?

-Most pet insurance companies cover surgery through their standard plans when it's related to a covered accident or illness.
-The table below breaks down how major providers provide coverage for different types of surgical procedures.
+Most pet insurance companies cover surgery through their standard accident and illness plans when related to a covered condition, while accident-only policies cover surgical procedures for injuries only.
+Compare how major providers offer pet insurance for surgery below:

 ✓